sustglobal/dev-center/jekyll/updates.md

 The following is a list of running product updates to the Sust Global datasets and Climate Explorer.

+## **05JAN2023 Release**

+**Data Product Updates**
+1. Improved scenario driven, probabilistic flood projections at 1km resolution across climate scenarios SSP2-RCP45 and SSP5-RCP85.
+2. Improved probabilistic cyclone projections at 10km resolution across climate scenario SSP5-RCP8.5.

+**New Product Features**
+1. Our new financial risk analytics derived from asset level risk exposure to acute hazards (wildfire, flood, cyclone) processed through asset type and sector specific damage functions.
+These will be available through the CSV datasets and Climate Explorer dashboards.
+2. Our fast location-based risk insights search capability accessible through API and dashboard.
+This feature is available on request.

 ## **20SEP2022 Release**

 **Data Product Updates**